Graylog2/documentation/README.md

     # pip install -r requirements.txt

+#### Windows

+With Windows systems we recommend [chocolaty](https://chocolatey.org/) to install the requirements, should that not be possible to use - install [python](https://www.python.org/) and [git](https://git-scm.com/) from the project packages.

+##### Windows Installation in detail

+_This can't be a complete guide, but this might give you some guidance._

+The dependencie installation using [chocolaty](https://chocolatey.org/).
+The last, Github Desktop application is just to have a GUI available to manage the repository - it is not needed, but will make the work easier, same for the editor Notepad+.
+The commands need to be run in your administrator (power)shell.

+	# choco install python
+    # choco install git
+    # choco install make
+    # choco install github-desktop
+	# choco install notepadplus

+Use the Github Desktop application to clone the repository, by default this can be found in `C:\Users\$USERNAME\Documents\GitHub\$REPONAME`.
+Open (power)shell at this location and enable your user to run scripts

+    # Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Bypass -Force;

+Use the python package manager `pip` now to install `virtulenv`.

+	# pip install virtualenv
+	# virtualenv .
+	# .\Scripts\activate
+	# pip install -r requirements.txt

+Once the above is done you are prepared to contribute to the documentation and preview the work live in your local browser.
+See the daily usage chapter.

 ### daily usage

 How to work with git, create branches and push them will not be covered in this document.
-Change into the prepared directory, update the sources ([git pull](https://git-scm.com/docs/git-pull)), change into the virtual python environment (`source ./bin/active`) and start making the changes.
+Change into the prepared directory, update the sources ([git pull](https://git-scm.com/docs/git-pull)), change into the virtual python environment (Linux/Mac `source ./bin/active`, Windows `.\Scripts\activate`) and start making the changes.
 If ready, build the static documentation and review the build process.

 Build the static documentation and open them in your browser: